jlemaster2136/DNA_analysis/README.md

 For Example, the function will output the similarity and alignment location of the shorter strand in relation to the longer strand.

-**NOTE:** This function is not intended to recognize 2d or 3d alignment of DNA strands and has not been rigorously validated.
-This is one of my first projects done in python.
+**NOTE:** This is one of my first projects done in python and is not meant to be a sophisticated bioinformatics tool.